 - manage relationships with Servier suppliers and vendors;

-- communication and relationship management and promotional activities with healthcare professionals including interactions, profiling activities, contract management, congress and meetings management and databases);
+- communication and relationship management and promotional and non-promotional activities with healthcare professionals including interactions (eg through our social media accounts and websites), profiling activities, contract management, congress and meetings management and databases;

 - resolve any legal and/or commercial complaints or issues; and